PEOPLE OPS PLAYBOOK

 1. Send out your employee engagement surveys

-For higher completion rates, make sure employees know when to expect a survey and send reminders to prompt them to complete it.
-Remember: A culture of acting on employee survey results is the strongest motivator.
+Remember: The strongest motivator for employee participation is a culture of acting on employee survey results.
 No matter how many reminders you send out, no one wants to spend time completing a survey if they think the results will be ignored.

 How are you currently running employee engagement surveys?
-Are you using a mix of software apps and documents, or even administering surveys on paper?
+Are you using a mix of software and documents, or even administering surveys on paper?
 Having employee survey results scattered in different places can lead to confusion and make it more difficult to analyze the data you gather.

 3. Interpret your quantitative data

-You can find out your eNPS using just one survey question: “On a scale of 0–10, how likely would you be to recommend our organization to a friend or colleague?”
+You can find your eNPS using just one survey question: “On a scale of 0–10, how likely would you be to recommend our organization to a friend or colleague?”
 Employees may be classified as detractors (0–6), passives (7–8), or promoters (9–10), depending on the scores they give.
 To calculate your eNPS score, subtract the percentage of detractors from the percentage of promoters.
 You can also easily measure eNPS with Leapsome’s employee survey analytics.

 4. Interpret your qualitative data

-5. Identify key themes and brainstorm ideas
+5. Identify key themes & brainstorm ideas

-For example, if most employees gave low scores on the statement “my manager cares about my opinions,” you could look into setting up a managerial training program.
+For example, if most employees gave low scores on the statement “my manager cares about my opinions,” you could consider setting up a managerial training program.
 Or if the statement “I have access to the equipment and tools I need to do my job” received a low score, perhaps it’s time to upgrade your technology and infrastructure.

 6. Create an action plan for the future